 Peace dividend can pay U.S. debt

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 8, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 8, 1990

 The vitality of the pro-democracy movements in Eastern Europe and the Soviet Union is causing military and civilian intelligence agencies on both sides of the Atlantic to overhaul their estimates of the Soviet threat.
 Many think diminished threats to American national security should be reflected in the nation’s spending priorities.